 When Bob cares a lot for Alice, who has a problem in her life, and Bob decides to fix it, without asking Alice whether this is a good idea (or even despite Alice's explicit request not to interfere).
 After Bob's elaborate plan succeeds, however, it turns out that by doing it, he ended up ruining his relationship with Alice, or even their very lives.

 A cornerstone of Romantic Comedy but can also result in a form of Tragic Hero or even Tragic Monster.
-Compare Rhetorical Request Blunder, Stupid Sacrifice, Senseless Sacrifice, "Gift of the Magi" Plot.
+Compare Rhetorical Request Blunder, Stupid Sacrifice, Senseless Sacrifice, "Gift of the Magi" Plot, and Unwanted Assistance.
 Related to Poisonous Friend.

 An inherently spoiler-y trope, so be warned!